sasanquaa/maple-bot/README.md

 the quick slots, with Action Customization toggled on and **visible** on screen.

 TODO Add image

-#### Rotation Modes
-Rotation mode specifies how to run the actions and affects **only** `Any` condition actions.
-There are three modes:
-- `StartToEnd` - Runs actions from start to end in the order added and repeats
-- `StartToEndThenReverse` - Runs actions from start to end in the order added and reverses (end to start)
-- `AutoMobbing` - All added actions are ignored and, instead, detects a random mob within bounds to hit

-For other conditions actions:
-- `EveryMillis` actions run out of order
-- `ErdaShowerOffCooldown` actions run in the order added same as `StartToEnd`

 #### Linked Key & Linked Action
 Linked key and linked action are useful for combo-oriented class such as Blaster, Cadena, Ark, Mercedes,...